hodyroff/scs-training/Virtualization/Kolla-OSISM.md

 * Maintain the order: infra, network, logging/mon, kubernetes (optional), ceph, OpenStack
 * This can be scripted (and there are scripts e.g. for testbed deployments)
     - If you use your own script, ensure you do *not* ignore errors
-    - `set -e` is a must shell scripts
+    - `set -e` is a must in shell scripts
 * For Ceph, the deployment with ceph-ansible is still the default, this will change to ceph rook in the future.
 Ensure you have kubernetes/k3 set up